Baptists in Finland: Beginnings in Åland

-Swedish Baptist missionaries founded the first Finnish Baptist congregation in Föglö, Åland around 1856.
 After a request for preachers to revive the faith of the local church congregation, preacher Karl Justin Mathias Möllersvärd was sent by the Evangelical Alliance in Stockholm, Sweden, in 1854.
 Möllersvärd was the first to preach Baptist teachings in Finland and sparked a revival, though he did not stay long due to fierce opposition.

 The movement, however, continued to grow.
 In 1855, a resident of Åland returned from Stockholm with material about Baptist beliefs written by former Lutheran priest Anders Wiberg.
 Farmer Johan Erik Östling was inspired to travel to Stockholm the next year and be baptized, making him the first Finnish Baptist.

-Several baptisms were performed in Föglö the following year; they joined together with those who had already been baptized in Sweden to found the first Finnish Baptist church.
+Several baptisms were performed in Föglö the following year; they joined together with those who had already been baptized in Sweden to found the first Finnish Baptist church in 1856 in Föglö, Åland.

 At that time, Finland was still part of the Russian Empire.
 The Evangelical Lutheran Church of Finland dominated religious life and tried by all means to hinder the emergence and spread of free churches.
 The Conventicle Act, which outlawed religious meetings other than those of the state church as a means of stopping the growing Pietist movement, was enacted in 1726.
 A number of Baptists faced hearings at the cathedral in Turku to defend their faith before the Lutheran clergy in 1859.
 The movement happened to unexpectedly capture the interest of Lutheran priest Henrik Heikel, who spoke with the Baptists to learn more about their beliefs.
 He himself did not convert, but his interest was to play a key role in the church's spread.

 Of the event, Wiberg wrote, "As the poor Ålanders were leaving the consistory, Prof. [Henrik] Heikel asked them in a friendly manner, to call at his house.
 They thought, what does it mean?
 Does he intend to make some further inquiries, in order to make the sentence against us more sure?
 In calling, however, they were happily disappointed.
 The professor entertained them with food, and treated them in the most friendly manner.
 His children, then young, were witnesses to all this, and they received a favorable impression of the Baptists which has followed them up to the present moment."